 Environmental Educators Roundtable

-The Ocean County Soil Conservation District has been effectively and successfully coordinating the Barnegat Bay Environmental Educators Roundtable for since 1997.
+The Ocean County Soil Conservation District has been effectively and successfully coordinating the Barnegat Bay Environmental Educators Roundtable since 1997.
 A primary task of the Steering Committee, a group representing nearly twenty area groups and agencies, is to assist local educators in enhancing the inclusion of Barnegat Bay watershed-specific information and materials into their lessons, activities and programs.
 The Barnegat Bay Environmental Educators Roundtable provides a mechanism for environmental educators to share resources and information related to the watershed.
-The enthusiasm instilled in teachers is carried back to their schools and colleagues and helps to promote environmental education opportunities within the watershed.
+The enthusiasm instilled in teachers is carried back to their schools and colleagues, and helps to promote environmental education opportunities within the watershed.
 It is the perfect venue to provide teacher-training opportunities and continue the promotion of the Discovering Barnegat Bay activity guide.
 The program and itinerary for the Roundtable varies and improves each year, with additional partners and customized programs adding to the appeal for teachers to attend.

 The Roundtable has a proven success rate with Ocean County educators as indicated by the evaluation summaries from the past.
-Continued promotion of the Discovering Barnegat Bay activity guide, as well as the educational programs and opportunities available form all participating agencies, organizations and groups, allows a comprehensive approach to watershed education and provides teachers with a “one-stop-shopping” approach.
+Continued promotion of the Discovering Barnegat Bay activity guide, as well as the educational programs and opportunities available from all participating agencies, organizations and groups, allows a comprehensive approach to watershed education and provides teachers with a “one-stop-shopping” approach.
 It is well known that teachers are more likely to present and teach topics with which they are familiar and comfortable.
-The main goal and objective of the Annual Barnegat Bay Environmental Educators Roundtable is to provide this opportunity and to ultimately, improve the health of the bay and its watershed.
+The main goal and objective of the Annual Barnegat Bay Environmental Educators Roundtable is to provide this opportunity and to ultimately improve the health of the bay and its watershed.

 2013: 16th Annual Environmental Educators Roundtable